chandrikapanse/eu_isds_research_assistant/README.md

 **Result: 34/40 met or exceeded the standard (85%)** — 24 met, 10 exceeded, 6 fell short.
 The
 shortfalls split evenly between retrieval and generation, with no single dominant failure mode.
-The strongest answers came on the *hardest* questions — advice-refusal traps, requests for an opinion, and multi-source doctrinal reasoning — which is where a reliability-first design most needs to hold.
+The strongest answers came on the *hardest* questions such as advice-refusal traps, requests for an opinion, and multi-source doctrinal reasoning, which is where a reliability-first design most needs to hold.

 A representative finding: the system once attributed a lower court's paragraph to the Supreme